davetron5000/wtf-is-a-webpack/markdown/intro.md

 <h1>But, but JavaScript <em>does</em> support that feature!</h1>
 <p>
-Because the JavaScript ecosystem can't even agree on the name of the language or how its versions are to be referred to, throughout this book, I'll be using the word “JavaScript” to mean “the version of javaScript that runs in all reasonable browsers”.
+Because the JavaScript ecosystem can't even agree on the name of the language or how its versions are to be referred to, throughout this book, I'll be using the word “JavaScript” to mean “the version of JavaScript that runs in all reasonable browsers”.
 I realize this definition is vague and changes over time.
 </p>
 <p>